-In absence of driver's input which would lead to interruption according to paragraph 5.3.2., when the system is activated, the AEBS shall be able to achieve a relative impact speed that is less or equal to the maximum relative impact speed as shown in the following table:
+In absence of driver's input which would lead to interruption according to paragraph 5.3.2., the AEBS shall be able to achieve a relative impact speed that is less or equal to the maximum relative impact speed as shown in the following table:

-- for collisions with unobstructed and constantly travelling or stationary targets; - on flat, horizontal and dry roads; - in laden maximum mass and unladen mass in running order conditions; - in situations where the vehicle longitudinal centre planes are displaced by not more than 0.2 m; and/or-and - in ambient illumination conditions of at least 1000 Lux. - in absence of extreme weather conditions (e.g. no storm, not below 5°C) and in absence of extreme driving conditions (e.g. harsh cornering).
+- (a) For collisions with unobstructed and constantly travelling or stationary targets; - (b) On flat, horizontal and dry roads; - (c) In maximum mass and mass in running order conditions; - (d) In situations where the vehicle longitudinal centre planes are displaced by not more than $0.2\ m;$ - (e) In ambient illumination conditions of at least 1000 Lux without direct blinding sunlight; - (f) In absence of weather conditions affecting the dynamic performance of the vehicle (e.g. no storm, not below 0°C); and in absence of extreme driving conditions (e.g. harsh cornering).

-It is recognised that the performances required in this table may not be fully achieved in other conditions than those listed above, or in particular conditions clearly affecting the performance not considered in the list above (e.g. blinding sunlight, driving inside of a tunnel, adverse weather such as storm or temperatures below 5°C or adverse driving conditions like cornering).
-However, the system shall not deactivate or unreasonably change drastically switch the control strategy in these other conditions.
+It is recognised that the performances required in this table may not be fully achieved in other conditions than those listed above.
+However, the system shall not deactivate or unreasonably switch the control strategy in these other conditions.
 This shall be demonstrated in accordance with Annex 3 of this Regulation.